mbridak/not1mm/README.md

   <img src="https://contrib.rocks/image?repo=mbridak/not1mm" alt="Avatar icons for code contributors." />
 </a>

-## List of should be working contests
+## List of should be working contests, those in bold have ESM

 - General Logging (There are better general loggers like QLog, KLog, CQRLog)
 - 10 10 Fall CW